bogdanvuk/rst/examples/doktorat/source/index.rst

     The results of the node test evaluation on the second DT level by the :math:`NTE_2` module.

+.. _fig-classifier-example-nte3:

+.. bdp:: images/classifier_example_nte3.py
+    :width: 100%

+    The results of the node test evaluation on the second DT level by the :math:`NTE_3` module.

 Training Set Memory
 ...................